IgorKorkin/DesktopRanger/README.md

 - compromised target applications;
 - all possible local input-observation techniques.

-## Responsible Use
+## Intended Use

 DesktopRanger is intended for defensive research, Windows isolation experiments, and security engineering discussions.

-Do not use this project for unauthorized activity or malware development.
+This section is an ethical use notice and does not modify the Apache License 2.0 terms.

 ## License